brokenphilip/fixedphilip/README.md

 > The `/eds` command is only available through my own hosted instance, as it is closed-source.

 > [!IMPORTANT]
-> Currently, the bot is designed for **personal use only**:
+> Currently, the bot is intended for **personal use only**:
 > - I will not be providing a guild/user invite link for my own hosted instance to the general public, and
-> - Feature requests will likely not be considered, unless I personally have a use for them.
+> - Feature requests will likely not be considered, unless I could benefit from them myself.

 ## Setup
 ### ...on Windows